lowranceworks/jenkins_zero_to_hero/README.md

 ## Notes
-Environment variables can be used in any of your jobs \
+Environment variables can be used in any of your jobs
-test
 - https://www.jenkins.io/doc/pipeline/tour/environment/